TheXConsultoria/googleCalendarToCSV/README.md

 After the first full run, all you need to do in order to gather your data from Google's servers is to run the command `node gcn.js` from within the application directory.

+### Limitations

+The number of events that the this code is able to download is now limited to 2500.
+This is enforced by Google.
+[See here](https://developers.google.com/google-apps/calendar/v3/reference/events/list#parameters) for more info (*parameter `maxResults`*).

 ## CSV file structure

+  1. Calendar description (usually it's name)
+  2. Event summary
-  1. Event description (summary)
+  3. Event description
-  2. Event start
+  4. Event start
-  3. Event end
+  5. Event end
-  4. Location
+  6. Location
-  5. Event organizer's email address
+  7. Event organizer's email address
-  6. Event organizer's display name